frasertweedale/notes-redhat/design/pki-gssapi.rst

 The program can use the data available in its environment to authorise and/or validate the request.
-The outcome is conveyed in the exit status.
-Depending on the exit status, additional information may be provided on standard output, as described below:
+The outcome is conveyed in the exit status and in standard output:

+- If the request is permitted, the exit status SHALL be zero.

-- If the request is not authorised (FreeIPA example: issuance not permitted by CA ACLs), exit with status 1.
-A text description of the failure SHOULD be provided on standard output.
+- If the request is not permitted for any reason (FreeIPA example: issuance not permitted by CA ACLs), the exit status SHALL be nonzero, and a description of the failure SHOULD be provided on standard output.
+(Standard error is case out-of-band data is output on standard error, e.g. logging).

-- If the request is authorised but otherwise invalid (FreeIPA
-  example: subject naming information in CSR does not match the subject principal), exit with status 2.
-A text description SHOULD be provided on standard output.

-- Otherwise, exit with status 0.

-A non-zero exit status shall cause ``ERejectException`` to be thrown, with the standard output from the executable as its argument.  **TODO** or stderr?
+A nonzero exit status shall cause ``ERejectException`` to be thrown, with the standard output from the executable as its argument.
+This value gets persisted in the request entry (LDAP ext data, key ``IRequest.ERROR``) and propagated to the client in the ``"errorMessage"`` field of the response (this is existing behaviour, and is sufficient).

-**TODO** precisely define program contract w.r.t. output, exit codes, how messages get propagated to client.

 Propagating arbitrary data to ``ExternalProcessConstraint``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''